-You will be contacted by your therapist during your available timings.
+You will be contacted by our intake therapist within 4 working days

-The brief call helps you and the therapist decide if you would be a good fit for each other.
+questions that you might have about the therapist process.
 The call also gives you the space to ask any questions that you might have about the therapy process.
-If the therapist feels like a good fit, you can go ahead and secure your slot with them to begin therapy.

 Few questions you can ask your therapist: